TeamMGE/GenomeBioinformaticsCourse/_episodes/90-COOIII.md

 > ## Exercise
 >
->
 > Can you identify some of these translocations in the read mappinh?
 Why could it be challanging to identify translocations using short-read data?
 How could this potential challenges be addresed?
 >
 >> ## Solution
 >>
 >>  Structural rearrangements are often linked to repeats and transposons and to losses of genetic material.
 Consequently, mapping of short sequencing reads at these locations is very challenging, and thus translocations are often not found.
-In this particular case, we know from the whole-genome alignment that breakpoints and deletions are often associated with *Ty* transposonse, and thus we expect that SV detection with short read data is very challenging.
+In this particular case, we know from the whole-genome alignment that breakpoints and deletions are often associated with *Ty* transposonse, and thus we expect that SV detection with short-read data is very challenging.
 An alternative would be to use whole-genome alignments to systematically describe these type of structural variations (how could this be conceptually done?) or using reads that are sufficiently long to span repeat or other complex regions.
 This is one of the reasons why third generation long-read sequencing is superior in identifying structural variation.
 >>
 > {: .solution}
 {: .challenge}